Isioma57/Chemicals-in-cosmetics/README.md

 categories?)

 # Data Preparation and Cleaning
-  - Explored and observed data
+  - Explored and observed data.
   -Used the 'find' and 'replace' functions in Excel to remove the commas separating the values in the table.
 The dataset is in a CSV. file and importing it into MSSQL     Server as strings was a bit of a hassle.
   -Removed duplicates.
   - Inconsistences in spellings were found and corrected.